CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

 DSN queue.
 If you assign the outbox to this "rabbitmq-dsn" setting, the bounces are even automatically picked up and delivered.

-We write that a bounce is sent on every failed delivery.
+We wrote that a bounce is sent on every failed delivery.
 This is technically not completely correct.
 To be precise, a bounce is created everytime that the message specific "dsn.notify" setting matches.
 Thus, if "notify" is set to "SUCCESS", MailerQ sends out a bounce message on successful delivery, and when it is set to "FAILURE", bounces are sent on failure.
-The "notify" setting is however normally set to "FAILURE" so in normal circumstances bounces are sent on failure.
+The "notify" setting is normally set to "FAILURE" so in normal circumstances bounces are sent on failure.

 If you set the "rabbitmq-dsn" setting to an empty string (which is the default), no Delivery Status Notifications are sent by MailerQ.
-But MailerQ does forward the DSN settings to the receiving MTA, so you could still receive DSN's.
+But MailerQ does forward the DSN settings to the receiving MTA, so you could still receive DSN's from MTA's further up the chain.